contentionary/template/README.md

+# Please read the instructions below before getting started!

+All issues should be raised on the issues section of this github repository [github.com/contentionary/template/issues](https://github.com/contentionary/template/issues)

+## How to get your account as developer

+Visit [edtify.com/register](https://www.edtify.com/register) to create you account.

-# How to get your centre ID as a developer:
+## How to get your centre ID as a developer:

+After creaating your account on edtify,

 - Visit [edtify.site](https://edtify.site/) and create a dev account.